Nakajima quiver varieties in dimension four: Preliminaries

 Increasing chains are more subtle, as they can grow unbounded and contain branches at multiple points.
-We consider the increasing steps relevant to our classification (indeed, the cases in the following lemma are motivated by the structures to be obtained \cref{sec:roots}), and in each case determine when growing unbounded is the only possibility for the chain.
-As we are only interested in finite quivers, we can then rule out such behaviour from the classification.
+We consider the increasing steps relevant to our classification, and in each case determine when growing unbounded is the only possibility for the chain.
+As we are only interested in finite rank, we can then rule out such behaviour from the classification.

 \begin{lem}[Up-by-\(d\)] Suppose \((\graph,\root)\) contains the increasing chain